Is it true that men are more adversely affected by COVID-19?

 China reported that the COVID-19 mortality rate for men was 2.8% compared to 1.7% for women.
 Italy declared a similar gap: 72% of deaths from the virus were men, and another study found an even higher number of 80% men dying vs. 20% women...a 4-1 ratio!

 Perhaps.
-But there may be another answer: the COVID-19 virus may deplete testosterone level in men, causing a condition called “Low-T.”
+But there may be another answer: the COVID-19 virus may deplete testosterone levels in men, causing a condition called “Low-T.”

-To answer that question, let’s take a look at what the recent studies have concluded.
+To answer that question, let’s take a look at what recent studies have concluded.

 In a recent significant study in Turkey on patients hospitalized due to Covid-19, the researchers concluded that the disease might lower men's testosterone levels.

-The findings, published in the journal The Aging Male, determined that, as men's testosterone level at baseline plummets, their likelihood for to be admitted to the intensive care unit (ICU) significantly increases.
+The findings, published in the journal The Aging Male, determined that, as men's testosterone level at baseline plummets, their likelihood of being admitted to the intensive care unit (ICU) significantly increases.

 While it has already been reported that low testosterone levels may be linked to a poor prognosis following a positive SARS-CoV-2 test, this is the first study to show that Covid-19 itself lowers testosterone.